 Think back to your days in chemistry.
 What tools were most useful to you?
 Your goggles?
 A lab coat?
-Maybe it was the notebook where you scribbled furiously so as not to forget anything.
-However, there’s another tool you might have forgotten, that has proven itself extremely useful for generations of students and scientists: the periodic table of elements.
+Maybe it was the notebook where you scribbled furiously so as not to forget anything?
+There’s probably another tool you might have forgotten, that has proven itself extremely useful for generations of students and scientists: the periodic table of elements.

-A periodic table consists of a neatly arranged table with color-coordinated rows and columns of elements (a substance whose atoms have the same number of protons), all with one- or two-letter designations, and some numbers representing chemical properties scribbled in each square.
-One of the most significant achievements in science, the periodic table, can be found everywhere, from escape rooms to shower curtains, to mugs and classrooms all over the world.
+One of the most significant achievements in science, the periodic table, can be found everywhere, from escape rooms to shower curtains, to mugs, our blog about glass, and classrooms all over the world.
 The periodic table represents a common language that chemists, in addition to people of various scientific or non-scientific backgrounds, can decipher.
+It consists of a neatly arranged table with color-coordinated rows and columns of elements (a substance whose atoms have the same number of protons), all with one- or two-letter designations, and some numbers representing chemical properties scribbled in each square.
 This year marks the 150th anniversary of the periodic table, and it’s largely attributed to one brilliant mind, Dmitri Mendeleev.

 Growing up on the outskirts in a small town called Tobolskin, Siberia (born in 1834), Dmitri Mendeleev faced many hardships early in his life, including the untimely death of his father and a workplace fire at his mother’s family’s glass factory.
 After moving to St. Petersburg with his brother and mother, Mendeleev was accepted into the University of St. Petersburg, where he went on to successfully defend his master’s thesis in 1856 on the relationships between volumes of substances and their crystallographic and chemical properties.
 Mendeleev received two years of state funding to study abroad, and as such, found himself at Heidelberg University in Germany.
 There, he conducted research on topics ranging from evaporation and surface tension to intermolecular forces, which are the forces that mediate interactions between molecules.
 Upon returning to St. Petersburg, he resumed his teaching duties and had a productive career publishing scientific research articles and an organic chemistry textbook.
 It was not until the university appointed him professor of general chemistry (and when he started writing an inorganic chemistry textbook) that his focus shifted to the idea of an orderly arrangement of the chemical elements, according to their properties.